patching...

 Vars was an emeritus professor of teaching, leadership and curriculum studies.

-The half-mile long boardwalk winding through the Kent Bog is being named in his honor.
+The half-mile long boardwalk winding through the Kent Bog is being

 In March, the Portage Park District Foundation named Vars among its 2012 Portage County Environmental Conservation Award Winners.